StevenTammen/bibledocs.org/content/about-the-site/how-you-can-help-this-ministry/index.md

 The point of me bringing all these things up is simply that this ministry is at somewhat of a visibility disadvantage due to its priorities and the choices I have made.
 Given this, word-of-mouth sharing takes on greater importance.

 I won't say anything like "please constantly blast this site on all your social media channels!" because, truly, I think that is less effective than sharing it selectively with people who are likely to actually be interested.
-The point is that if you find this site (or even just some specific writing on it) to be helpful, then you can help this ministry greatly by taking the time to share that which you find useful with others.
+The point is that if you find this site and/or the YouTube channel and/or the podcasts to be helpful (TODO), then you can help this ministry greatly by taking the time to share these things with others.

 To be clear: I don't wish for anyone to feel any pressure to share something they aren't actually fired up about. *If you don't personally find something useful, don't share it*.
-If, however, you do find value in something, well then given the visibility disadvantage this ministry is constrained to operate under, how are other people going to hear about it if you don't share your experience?
+If, however, you do find value in something, well then, given the relatively visibility disadvantage this ministry is constrained to operate under, how are other people going to hear about it if you don't share your experience?

 <!--